kostikroverist/IgnatShop/README.md

 3. **Custom Button Component:**
    - A custom button component has been created, featuring default and dark themes.
 This button enhances the user interface and maintains consistency across the application.

-4. **SCSS Styling:**
-   - SCSS (Sass) is used for styling the application.
-SCSS files are organized within the `style/` directory and provide a modular and maintainable approach to styling.

 ### Getting Started